Memorial to passengers and crew of ‘Annie Jane’ wrecked Vatersay, 1853.Memorial: M6568

 Memorial to crew of HMS ‘Laurentic’, lost 1917, FahanMemorial: M6544

 Stone Celtic cross on pink granite plinth on which are inscribed the names of the casualties.

 Memorial to the brothers Michael d.
 1856 and Charles Cooke Saer d.
 1863 at Carew, PembrokeshireMemorial: M6542

 Memorial to Robert Forster, lost in East Indiaman ‘Cycee’, 1841 at RytherMemorial: M6539

-Wall tablet in St Werburgh’s Church, Hoo, Kent, dedicated to Lieutenant Charles Jordan RN d.
+Wall tablet in St Werburgh’s Church, Hoo, Kent, commemorating Lieutenant Charles Jordan RN, lost in the Duc de la Vauginon, d.
 1779Memorial: M6537

 Neo-classical wall tablet.